Estimated reading time: 10 minutes

 - Parents tell son he will create credit card debt with rewards cards

-- Couple’s happy retirement on hold until son moves out
+- Couple’s happy retirement is on hold until son moves out

-- Mom has meltdown over teen and financial responsibility
+- Mom has a meltdown over teen and financial responsibility

 Photo Credit: Freedigitalphotos.net/DavidCastillo